vamship/build-utils/README.md

 tasks for the build system.
 The `examples` directory has a sample Gulpfile that can be used for any project.

+### Environment Variables

+Setting certain environment variables can alter the behavior of different build tasks.
+The environment variables and their effects are listed below:

+`BUILD_EXPORT_DOCKER_IMAGE`: When set to `true`, packaging a docker enabled project will result in the creation of a tar file called `image-<key>.tar` (using `docker save ...`) under the dist directory.

+`BUILD_DOCKER_REPO`: This environment variable can be used to override the docker repository name during package/publish operations.

 ### Configuring package.json

 The build system derives its configuration from buildMetadata that is explicitly